Head and neck cancer

 • Unexplained weight loss

-Types of head and neck cancer
+Common types of head and neck cancer

-• Nasal cavity cancer: Starts in the opening behind the nose
+• Nasal cavity cancer: starts in the opening behind the nose

-• Oropharyngeal cancer: Starts in back of the mouth or the throat, and may include the salivary glands
+• Oropharyngeal cancer: starts in back of the mouth or the throat, and may include the salivary glands

 Head and neck cancer FAQs